Growing Food Isn't Just A Hobby

 If you don't get what you were looking for, I'll give you a full refund.

-I want you to have a chance to go through the course, ask me questions in the forum, and try some things out.
+I want you to have a chance to go through the course, ask me questions in the chat, and try some things out.

 So if the course isn't what you were expecting, or even if you just end up being too busy, let me know and I'll refund 100% of your money, no questions asked.